Elaine Bonazzi: Life and career

-In 1962 Bonazzi made her debut at the Opera Company of Boston as Maddalena in Rigoletto under conductor Sarah Caldwell.
+In 1962 Bonazzi made her debut at the Opera Company of Boston as Maddalena in Rigoletto, conducted by Sarah Caldwell.
 In 1963 she created the role of The Spy in Gian Carlo Menotti's Labyrinth which was commissioned for television by the NBC Opera Theatre.
 In 1964 she appeared as Suzuki in Madama Butterfly at the Dallas Opera.
-In 1966 she was one of the soloists in the world premiere of Stravinsky's Requiem Canticles at the McCarter Theater in Princeton.
+In 1966 she was one of the soloists in the world premiere of Stravinsky's Requiem Canticles at the McCarter Theatre in Princeton.
+In 1970 & 1972, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In 1971 Bonazzi portrayed the Sorceress to Maureen Forrester's Dido in Dido and Aeneas at the Caramoor International Music Festival.
-She returned to Caramoor the following year to portray Arnalta in L'incoronazione di Poppea under the baton of Julius Rudel.
-In 1972 she created the title role in the world premiere of Thomas Pasatieri's Emmy Award winning opera, The Trial of Mary Lincoln which was commissioned by the National Educational Television network under the leadership of Peter Herman Adler.
+She returned to Caramoor the following year to portray Arnalta in L'incoronazione di Poppea, conducted by Julius Rudel.
+In 1972 she created the title role in the world premiere of Thomas Pasatieri's Emmy Award-winning opera, The Trial of Mary Lincoln which was commissioned by the National Educational Television network under the leadership of Peter Herman Adler.

-In 1973 Bonazzi portrayed Daniel in the Handel Society of New York's production of Belshazzar under conductor Stephen Simon at Carnegie Hall.
-That same year she gave her only performance with the Metropolitan Opera in New York, as the Sorceress in Dido and Aeneas under the baton of Richard Dufallo.
-In 1976 she created the role of Lavinia Davenport in the world premiere of Thomas Pasatieri's Washington Square at the Michigan Opera Theater.
+In 1973 Bonazzi portrayed Daniel in the Handel Society of New York's production of Belshazzar conducted by Stephen Simon at Carnegie Hall.
+That same year she gave her only performances with the Metropolitan Opera in New York, as the Sorceress in Dido and Aeneas conducted by Richard Dufallo.
+In 1976 she created the role of Lavinia Davenport in the world premiere of Thomas Pasatieri's Washington Square at the Michigan Opera Theatre.